citp/privacy-policy-historical/y/ye/yes/yesadvertising.com.md

-> *The following text is extracted and transformed from the yesadvertising.com privacy policy that was archived on 2013-09-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130929003746id_/http%3A//www.yesadvertising.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yesadvertising.com privacy policy that was archived on 2014-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140605151724id_/http%3A//www.yesadvertising.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | yesad
+# Privacy Policy | YesAdvertising

 ## Personal Information